hipposareevil/books/README.md

 # Building

-There is 1 top level *build.sh* file that will build each container/microservice and mysql database.
+There is 1 top level *bin/build.sh* file that will build each container/microservice and mysql database.
 ```
-> ./build.sh
+> ./bin/build.sh
 ```

 The build uses a docker container to do the maven compliation.
 This leaves a *.m2* directory in the root directory, which is shared between all of the maven projects.